AustinT/book-summaries/fiction/novels.md

 ("phyles") very interesting.
 The future it describes seems a bit implausible (nanotechnology but very limited AI), but to be fair this was written 30 years ago.

+# 2025-10-14 The Dispossessed

+By Ursula K. Le Guin

+Overall very interesting book, less "scifi" and more "political fiction" in my opinion, most of the book discusses the workings of an anarchist/communist society.
+I found its "outside view" of capitalist society especially interesting.
+In this society people seem compelled to work hard, not by coercion or risk of starvation, but seeing work as necessary for the functioning of a society.
+This sounded very ideal (although the society is far from ideal in many other aspects).